-The Comptroller's office provides Texas business owners with many online resources to help them get ahead, from tax help and economic data to up-to-the-minute information on the impact of proposed legislation.
+The Comptroller's office provides Texas business owners with online resources to help them get ahead, from tax help and economic data to up-to-the-minute information on the impact of proposed legislation.
 The agency's website, Comptroller.
 Texas.
 Gov, offers business owners and taxpayers:

-- online tax payments, sales tax permitting, downloadable tax forms and registration as a state vendor; - general information about state taxes, including relevant statutes, Comptroller rules and preprinted tax-related forms; - the latest news, trends and analysis on issues affecting the state's economy and business climate, including economic indicators and forecasts and in-depth reports; - the Transparency Data Center, which allows users to tap into data and analysis, including customizable research, for revenue planning, financial analysis, economic
+- online tax payments, sales tax permits, downloadable tax forms and registration as a state vendor; - general information about state taxes, including relevant statutes, Comptroller rules and preprinted tax-related forms; - the latest news, trends and analysis on issues affecting the state's economy and business climate, including economic indicators, forecasts and in-depth reports; - the Transparency Data Center, which gives users access to data and analysis, including customizable research for revenue planning, financial analysis, economic forecasting, site-location decisions and issues affecting trade, industry and growth;

-- forecasting, site-location decisions and issues affecting trade, industry and growth; - Where the Money Goes, the Comptroller's award-winning transparency tool, which can be used to identify opportunities to do business with the state through a review of state agency expenditures and vendors; - access to the state's Centralized Master Bidders List, which offers registered vendors opportunities to do business with the state; and - up-to-date information on federal actions related to endangered species, air and water that could affect Texans and the Texas economy, including interactive maps that display endangered species habitats, pending environmental action alerts, economic impacts and more.
+- the Comptroller's State Revenue and Expenditure tool, which can be used to identify opportunities to do business with the state through a review of state agency expenditures and vendors; - access to the state's Centralized Master Bidders List (CMBL), which offers registered vendors opportunities to do business with the state; and - up-to-date information on federal actions related to endangered species, as well as air and water issues that could affect Texans and the Texas economy, including interactive maps that display endangered species habitats, pending environmental action alerts and economic impacts.

 In addition to its web resources, the Comptroller's office offers telephone assistance for each of the taxes it administers, as well as toll-free telephone filing for certain sales tax reports.
 Agency field offices throughout Texas can accept tax returns and payments, assist with tax permit applications and returns, answer taxability and collection-related questions and process requests for permits, licenses and decals.
-The agency also provides taxpayer seminars at locations around the state as well as online to provide useful information for buyers, sellers and service providers.
+The agency also provides taxpayer seminars online and around the state.
+These seminars provide useful information for buyers, sellers and service providers.